OpenEnergyPlatform/oeplatform/docs/install/installation.md

 - On windows see [here](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm).

-2- Get the ontologie files (full desciption missing)
+2- Get the ontology files (full description missing)

 3- Build the oeo-viewer: